Until recently, it was considered uncommon for a child or adolescent to complain of back pain.

 • Make sure the backpack is worn correctly over both shoulders and that the heavier items are packed close to the child’s back.

-• Encourage breaks when doing homework because sitting extended periods of time can fatigue back muscles.
+• Encourage breaks when doing homework because sitting for extended periods of time can fatigue back muscles.

 • Limit television and computer time.